The Board Qualification Examination (Part 1) will be administered on Wednesday, May 15, 2019.

 View a sample case from the ABPM Certification (Part 2) Examination

-A powerpoint presentation is available to all candidates sitting for the Certification (Part 2) examination in 2017.
+A powerpoint presentation is available to all candidates sitting for the Certification (Part 2) examination.
 Opening this link will allow candidates to view and navigate through a sample case.
 It is highly recommended that all candidates view this information to familiarize themselves with the examination process.
 This will be the only training available prior to the actual examination.

-Below are some new policy changes which take effect with the 2016 examination cycle:
+Important policy changes which may affect the 2018 examination cycle:

 All candidates who completed their residency training in 2015 or thereafter must attempt board qualification within 5 years of completion of residency training.
-If board status is not achieved within the first 5 years, candidates may continue to apply for full certification (Part 1 and 2) for an additional 5 years,
+If board certification is not attained within the first 5 years, candidates may continue to apply for full certification (Part 1 and 2) for an additional 5 years,

 All candidates must achieve board certification with the ABPM within 10 years from the time of completion of residency training.
 New applications for examinations will not be accepted thereafter.